The art of formulating good questions

 Is this what you wanted to know?
 Or were you in fact trying to find out how you should provide access to the mobile service?
 If that’s what you wanted to know, the survey results won’t tell you that.

-Suppose the feature turns out to be a One-Dimensional feature, meaning the better the automatic provisioning of the mobile banking service, the more satisfied the customers will be.
+Suppose the feature turns out to be a One-Dimensional feature, meaning the better the provisioning of the mobile banking service, the more satisfied the customers will be.
+I’ve seen teams interpret this as a blank check to start developing a whole slew of features for the mobile banking service.

-Instead, customers indicate that the fact of automatically being provided with a mobile banking service is what will contribute to their satisfaction with your service.
-So delivering access to the service should be as effortless as possible: the less paperwork the better, the more automatically it happens the better, the faster, the better, and so on.
+But look again at the question and the category.
+The customers' responses indicate that the fact of being provided with a mobile banking service is what will contribute to their satisfaction with your service.
+So delivering access to the service should be as effortless as possible: the less paperwork the better, the more automatically it happens the better, and so on.

+Were the feature an Attractor, that would mean customers would be positively surprised by getting access to a mobile service.
 It means you should start working on the process of automatically giving access and emphasise it more in your marketing communication.
 It does not mean customers feel the mobile banking service as such is attractive.
 It only means customers feel that getting access to the service is attractive.
 If you wanted to know how customers felt about the mobile banking service, you didn’t ask the right question.

 Focus on the outcome or presence, not on the how